Today’s blog post is for all the parents who want to succeed in parenting.

 Many times, we think the problem our child has is a motivation problem.
 This is something we cannot just assume.
 Unless the child has a condition or disorder that allows him/her to behave adequately, it is very rare to assume that he/she is not meeting an expectation because he/she lacks motivation.
 Very often, skills are the train’s engine and motivation is the caboose.

 Allow me to share with you 7 steps we can follow in order to raise happy children:

 1. Teach them to know God

-The first task we must fulfill as parents is to teach our children to know God.
+The first task we must fulfill as parents teaching our children to know God.
 He said to the people of Israel in Deuteronomy 6:6-7: “These commandments that I give you today are to be on your hearts.
 Impress them on your children.
-Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up”.
-There is no higher responsibility for parents than this one: to teach their children to know God.
-God will not ask you to give an account of how much money you invested in your son’s or daughter’s career, but how you prepared them for eternity.
+Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.”
+There is no higher responsibility for parents than this one, to teach their children to know God.
+God will not ask you to give an account of how much money you invested in your son or daughter’s career, but how you prepared them for eternity.

 2. Set boundaries